danny4478/Handbook/docs/porting/psa/spm.md

 ## Mailbox

-Mailbox is the SPM mechanism in charge of Inter Processor Communication.
-Therefore, it is relevant for multi-core systems only.
+Mailbox is the SPM mechanism in charge of Inter Processor Communication, and is **relevant for multi-core systems only**.

 #### Concepts
 The mailbox mechanism is based on message queues and dispatcher threads.